-What is the Legends & Lore® Roadside Marker Program?
+What is the Legends & Lore® Marker Grant Program?

-The Connecticut Historical Society is partnering with The William G. Pomeroy Foundation to feature Connecticut cultural heritage on roadside markers at sites across the state.
+The Connecticut Historical Society has partnered with the William G. Pomeroy Foundation to feature Connecticut cultural heritage on roadside markers at sites across the state.
 Established by the Syracuse, NY-based Pomeroy Foundation in 2015, Legends & Lore® was designed to promote cultural tourism and commemorate legends and folklore.
 The program brings public recognition to many forms of valued local heritage across the state, affirming the many cultures, traditions, and communities that make Connecticut distinctive.

 For selected applicants to the program, the Pomeroy Foundation’s grants cover the entire cost of a marker, pole, and shipping.
 The responsibility for the grantee is installation, maintenance, and the cost of a break-away pole, if required by their municipality.

 The Pomeroy Foundation is a private, grant-making foundation founded in 2005 that helps people celebrate their community’s history through a variety of historic signage grant programs, including Legends & Lore®.
 The Foundation is committed to supporting the celebration and preservation of community history; and to raising awareness, supporting research, and improving the quality of care for patients and their families who are facing a blood cancer diagnosis.
-To date, the Foundation has awarded more than 700 grants for historic signage in New York State and beyond.
+To date, the Foundation has awarded more than 1,000 grants for markers and grants nationwide.
 Visit: https://www.wgpfoundation.org

 What “legends?”
 What “lore?”